Twice Baked Potatoes are loaded with cheese, bacon and green onion. These potatoes are the perfect side dish for many meals!

 We have now reached 100 degrees where I live, and with all honesty, I am lovin’ it!
-I have been looking forward to Summer and it’s finally here!
-We have already been spending a lot of time outside, enjoying the hot weather.
+I have been looking forward to summer and it’s finally here!
+We have already been spending a lot of time outside swimming and enjoying the hot weather.

 We went to the lake with our friends last weekend, and then yesterday the kids spent most of the day having a water fight in our front yard.
 Good times!